 Level Sensor Case Studies

-Liquid-level management in production facilities: Managing the remaining and used amounts of chemicals used for cleaning (cleaning agent)
+Liquid level management in production facilities: Managing the remaining and used amounts of chemicals used for cleaning (cleaning agent)

 Various chemicals are used in cleaning processes.
-Level sensors are used for management of these chemicals used in the cleaning process (cleaning agents).
+Liquid level sensors are used for management of these chemicals used in the cleaning process (cleaning agents).
 Monitoring the liquid level allows for accurate management of the remaining and used amounts of chemicals.
-Conventional level sensors, however, are mostly made of metal and not suitable for liquid-level management of these chemicals.
+Conventional level sensors, however, are mostly made of metal and not suitable for liquid level management of these chemicals.
 KEYENCE’s FL Series sensing guide pulse level sensor offers a plastic type, which can be used for all chemicals, including hydrochloric acid, nitric acid, and hydrogen fluoride.
 In addition to chemicals, this model is not affected by corrosive solutions and viscous fluids, so it can be reliably used for any type of chemical.

-Liquid-level management in production facilities: Managing the remaining and used amounts of coolant
+Liquid level management in production facilities: Managing the remaining and used amounts of coolant

 In production facilities, a wide variety of fluids and solutions must be managed.
 This includes liquid level monitoring (remaining level management) of liquids in tanks such as coolants, oils, greases, and other lubricants.
-Using a level sensor is an effective way to maintain the proper amount of coolant or operating oil to operate facilities efficiently.
+Using a liquid level sensor is an effective way to maintain the proper amount of coolant or operating oil to operate facilities efficiently.
 These sensors can also discover problems in advance as well as save energy.
 Conventional level sensors, however, have major issues with false detection caused by dirt, foam, and condensation.
 KEYENCE’s FL Series sensing guide pulse level sensor can measure liquid level stably at all times, without false detections caused by liquid conditions.
 It can be used for both water and oil with accurate detection even when the liquid contains solid particulates.
 Detection is also not affected by the viscosity of the liquid.

 Level detection of various workpieces and materials such as metal and glass